 This is a legend whereby ancient Indians in Latin America fashioned relics with supposed mystical powers.

 Notes Wikipedia: “The skulls are often claimed to exhibit paranormal phenomena by some members of the New Age movement, and have often been portrayed as such in fiction.
 Crystal skulls have been a popular subject appearing in numerous sci–fi television series, novels, films, and video games.”

 In 1612, there was a trial in England of one Anne Chattox, head of a Lancashire group of witches.
-The accusation against her: that she had dug up three skulls from a churchyard to use in a ritual, or perhaps as a demoniac concoction of some sort — a power, or potion.
+The accusation: that she had dug up three skulls from a churchyard to use in a ritual, or perhaps as a demoniac concoction of some sort of potion.

 At Wardley Hall in Lancashire, the skull of a 16th-century Catholic martyr named Father Ambrose Barlow is on view at the head of a staircase.
-A Benedectine who ignored King Charles I’s order for priests to leave the country, Father Barlow was sentenced to death on 8 September, 1641, the feast of the Nativity of Mary, and executed two days later — hanged, dismembered, quartered, and boiled in oil, form refusing to renounced his Catholic faith.
+A Benedectine who ignored King Charles I’s order for priests to leave the country, Father Barlow was sentenced to death on September 8, 1641, the feast of the Nativity of Mary, and executed two days later — hanged, dismembered, quartered, and boiled in oil, refusing to renounce his Catholic faith.

-His head was afterwards exposed on a pike.
-His cousin, Francis Downes, Lord of Wardley Hall, a devout Catholic rescued his skull and preserved it at Wardley, where it remains to this day.
+His head was afterwards exposed on a spike, the skull rescued by his cousin, Francis Downes, Lord of Wardley Hall, a devout Catholic rescued his skull and preserved it at Wardley, where it remains to this day.